xrdocs/ncs5500/_tutorials/400g-optics-1.md

 50G wavelengths are supported using PAM4 encoding with 25GBaud and RS-FEC RS(544,514).

 100G wavelengths are supported using PAM4 encoding with 50GBaud and RS-FEC RS(544,514).

+This is a brief summary of the 50G/100G/200G/400G standards with 50G or 100G wavelengths: